karanmann/project-food-site/README.md

 **🖼Show image gallery**
 When clicking on the image of the retstaurant try and show an image gallery – a lightbox.
 With the photos given from the API.

+**📱Make the page responsive**
+To work on mobile, desktop or tablet.

 Feel free to challenge yourself and team to come up with more features!
 This is your group project – you decided.